philpackmohr/git-paper/git.md

 ### `git clone {URL} {directory}

-Creates a new directory `{directory}` in the current directory and clones the remote repository under `{URL}` there.
+Creates a new directory `{directory}` in the current directory and clones there the remote repository under `{URL}`.
 The remote repository gets registered with name "origin" automatically.

 ### `git push {remote name} {branch name}`